voutilad/sisu.io/content/posts/embeddings.md

     explore distant nodes vs. closer nodes in the graph (reffered to as _q_ in the node2vec paper)

+`walkLength`
+: _(integer)_ The length of each random walk

-> Note: All of the above parameters take non-negative values.
+> Note: All of the above parameters take non-negative values. 😉

 Using parameter placeholders, here's what a call to node2vec looks like using an anonymous, native graph projection: